tinyclub/linux-lab/README.md

 qemu-ARCH-static, please enable `QEMU_US=1` in board specific Makefile and rebuild it.

-If QEMU and QTOOL specified, the one in prebuilt/ will be used in advance of one installed in system, but the first used is the one just compiled if exists.
+If QEMU and QTOOL specified, the one in bsp submodule will be used in advance of one installed in system, but the first used is the one just compiled if exists.

 While porting to newer kernel, Linux 5.0 hangs during boot on qemu 2.5, after